obieze375/Digital-Garden/_notes/Linux-Infrastructure-OS/Architecture/Architecture.md

-The assets example on the left illustrates a highly available system.
+The image example on the left illustrates a highly available system.